5 national parks in South Australia that are rich in Aboriginal cultural heritage

 Co-naming, country-based planning and co-management of parks

-The strong connection that Aboriginal people have with the land is reflected in the co-naming of many of South Australia’s national parks with Aboriginal and European names, and the shift towards country-based planning and co-management of these special places.
+The strong connection that Aboriginal peoples have with the land is reflected in the co-naming of many of South Australia’s national parks with Aboriginal and European names, and the shift towards country-based planning and co-management of these special places.

 In SA, 12 parks are currently co-managed, meaning the traditional owners work with the state government and other relevant groups and people to make management decisions for the park.

-Aboriginal-led Country-based planning is also being utilised as the foundation for co-management planning in parts of the State.
+Aboriginal-led Country-based planning is also being utilised as the foundation for co-management planning in parts of the state.